Beijing loved Thomas Piketty’s critique of capitalism—until he turned to China

 The topic of inequality may be all the more sensitive these days as China recovers from the pandemic, which has disproportionately hit (paywall) its poor migrant workers and will likely widen the income gap between urban and rural populations.

-In a tweet, Piketty said in a tweet that it was “sad that (Chinese leader) Xi Jinping’s ‘socialism with Chinese characteristics’ shrinks itself from open discussion.”
+In a tweet, Piketty said that it was “sad that [Chinese leader] Xi Jinping’s ‘socialism with Chinese characteristics’ shrinks itself from open discussion.”

 In the book, Piketty draws on research he co-authored and published last year, and which uses tax data, surveys, and China’s national accounting statistics to estimate the growth of Chinese inequality from 1978 to 2015.
 He found that the share of the country’s wealth held by the top 10% of China’s population rose from 27% in the late 1970s to 41% by 2015, comparable to the levels of inequality seen in the US.